 I have talked a lot about gin on LittleSugarSnaps this year and so far shared 6 G&T recipes (hint: my Christmas G&T will follow very soon).
-Gin Truffles really did have to happen.
+Do gin and tonic truffles really did have to happen.

 Have you spotted Tonic Syrup in the shops yet?
 I found myself face to face with a bottle about a month ago.
 It looked interesting and I was very tempted.
 However, I was on a mission to behave myself and buy only what I really needed that particular day.
 So I demonstrated some self-restraint and left the store without it.

 Of course, it wasn’t long before my whirring mind had devised several recipe ideas that called for tonic syrup – that’s apart from the blindingly obvious one for a G&T. Self-restraint out of the window, I made the purchase a few days later.

 Last year I seriously debated Gin and Tonic Truffles for my collection.
 But I’ve never quite got on with adding fizz to my truffles.
 For some reason, it all goes horribly wrong.
 The truffles end up either too firm or too soft.
 I just can’t get it right.

 What is Tonic Syrup?

 Tonic Syrup is a quinine based bitter syrup designed to be mixed with other drinks.